RULES FOR ALL COMPETITIONS (revised 5/5/22)

 Any member, team or club, as appropriate, has a right to appeal against the disciplinary action decided by the Management Committee.
 Any such appeal shall be submitted within 14 days of the decision having been notified, state the grounds of the appeal, and shall be considered (so far as practicable) by not less than three Management Committee members who were not involved in the original decision (‘the appeal group’).
 The appeal group’s decision on the appeal shall be notified to all relevant parties and shall be final.

 A player registered in a League in addition to the Association’s, must play a minimum of four fixtures in the current season for an Association team to be eligible to play in the Association’s Closed Championships.

 If a sponsor is attracted, the Management Committee will consider how best to use this sponsorship.

 If these Rules do not adequately provide for a particular matter that may arise, the Management Committee shall decide how that issue is to be resolved.

 12. Change of Rules

-Any change to these Rules requires a simple majority of those present and entitled to vote at an A.G.M. or S.G.M.
+Any change to these Rules requires a simple majority of the teams entitled to vote at an A.G.M. or S.G.M.
 Any League Playing Member or Non-League Playing Member who wishes to propose an alteration to these Rules must advise the Hon.
 Secretary in writing by 31 March.
-Any such proposal must be accompanied by written confirmation from the League Playing Member or Non-League Playing Member’s club secretary that the proposed change has the support of the majority of the members of their club.
+Any such proposal must be accompanied by written confirmation from the League Playing Member’s or Non-League Playing Member’s club secretary that the proposed change has the support of the majority of the members of their club.
 Club and Team Secretaries shall be advised of suggested changes in the notice calling the A.G.M. or S.G.M.